The Perfect Shower Routine for Glowing Skin

 Step seven: Rinse your conditioner out, then wash your face

 This is pretty straightforward, but I’d be remiss not to mention it.
-My hair has been luxuriating in the conditioner up to this point, which is sure to provide it some shine and hydration, but it’s time to wash it off and I prefer to do it before I wash my face.
+My hair has been luxuriating in the conditioner up to this point, which is sure to provide it some shine and hydration.
+But it’s time to wash it out and I prefer to do it before I wash my face.
 Something about washing my face and then getting conditioner all over it seems wrong.
 Once I wash my face for a minute straight, I rinse my cleanser and dry off.

 Step eight: Grab your favorite face mask, then finish your skincare routine